manetu/javascript-lambda-compiler/README.md

 ## Requirements to build

-- On Ubuntu, `sudo apt-get install curl pkg-config libssl-dev clang.`
+- On Ubuntu, `sudo apt-get install curl pkg-config libssl-dev clang`
 - [rustup](https://rustup.rs/)
 - Stable Rust, installed via `rustup install stable && rustup default stable`
-- wasm32-wasi, can be installed via `rustup target add wasm32-wasi.`
+- wasm32-wasi, can be installed via `rustup target add wasm32-wasi`
 - cmake, depending on your operating system and architecture, it might not be installed by default.
-On MacOS, it can be installed with `homebrew` via `brew install cmake.`  On Ubuntu, `sudo apt-get install cmake.`
+On MacOS, it can be installed with `homebrew` via `brew install cmake`  On Ubuntu, `sudo apt-get install cmake`
 - Rosetta 2, if running MacOS on Apple Silicon, can be installed via `softwareupdate --install-rosetta`